absa-subatomic-legacy/subatomic-documentation/docs/index.md

 There are many moving pieces in the Subatomic environment but a users main interaction with the system will occur through the Quantum Mechanic slack client.
 In future a web ui will be added for a more powerful user experience.
 Below are some links to help a user getting started with the system.

 * [User Guide](user-guide/overview.md) - A tutorial for getting started as an end user of subatomic.
+* [Quantum Mechanic Command Reference](quantum-mechanic/command-reference.md) - A reference guide for using the slack commands in Quantum Mechanic.
+* [Tenants](tenants.md) - A description of what tenants are.

 ## **The Subatomic Stack**
 Subatomic is built with a specific core stack in mind.
 The below list details the environment requirements for running Subatomic.